liamstoica/portfolio/src/content/blog/post-three.md

 - Does this solve the problem?
 - Would someone choose this over their current behavior?

-Design exposes truth early, which reduces risk.
+In my experience, design exposes truth early.
+That truth saves time, energy, and money.

 ## Design Reveals Real Value

-Founders often describe their idea with passion.
-But when the idea becomes visual, it forces a sharper interpretation.
+Founders describe their ideas with energy, but once everything becomes visual, reality steps in.
+A prototype forces sharper thinking.

-A prototype removes ambiguity.
-It exposes gaps in logic.
+- It exposes gaps.
-It reveals what users care about, not what founders wish they cared about.
+- It reveals what users actually respond to.
+- It highlights what matters and what can be cut.

-I have seen teams rewrite their product strategy after a single prototype test.
-Not because the idea was wrong, but because the clarity revealed what was actually right.
+I have watched entire product strategies shift after a single prototype test.
+Not because the team was wrong, but because clarity made the right path obvious.

 ## Design Builds Investor Trust

-Investors look for conviction.
+Investors look for teams who understand what they are building.
+A prototype communicates that in seconds.
-Conviction is built on clarity.

 A well crafted prototype shows:
 - the team understands the problem